RyanDaDeng/branching-assessment/readme.md

 - Question: This stores question details.
 - QuestionMap: This is a map collection which formats the raw data to be a basic hash map by using question_id as key.
 (I used Laravel Collection as a helper function.)

-2. The second step is to create a iterator which will iterate through the question list by calling getNextQuestionId.
+2. The second step is to create an iterator which will iterate through the question list by calling getNextQuestionId.
 I implemented iterator inside of AssessmentProcessor class.
 The class implements the given interface and also keeps a state of current question ID.

 Iterator example: